fuzzylabs/matcha/docs/privacy.md

 Not only do analytics allow us to build a user-informed roadmap for future features, but they also enable up to attract partnerships and community engagement that will support and accelerate this development.

 None of the data we collect will be personally identifiable.

-## How we collect analytics

-We collect a variety of data from a number of different sources:

-- *anonymized* analytics from within the Matcha tool
-- pip download data
-- GitHub usage data
-- direct developer to user conversations

-All data we collect will be stored securely and used only for the reasons stated above.

 ## Matcha tool analytics